DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ## Install an ODM Helm release and expose it with the service type LoadBalancer (10 min)

 > [!NOTE]
-> There are three different options to expose the ODM services.
+> There are two different options to expose the ODM services.
 The current tutorial uses the default AKS Load Balancer.
 >
 > Please refer to the [beginning of this tutorial](#deploying-ibm-operational-decision-manager-on-azure-aks) to read about the other options.